radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 8. For the Base DN, click Browse and select the root naming context in the RadiantOne namespace where your virtual view is mounted.

 9. For the Primary Object Class, select the object class associated with the identities in the virtual view from the drop-down list.
 If you do not see your object class here, extend the RadiantOne schema prior to using this Quick Start.
-See Chapter 4 in the RadiantOne System Administration Guide.

 10. Click Save.
 An example is shown below.

   ![An image showing ](Media/Image4.2.jpg)

-  Figure 4.2: SCIM Quick Start

 11. To view the attribute mappings that were auto-generated, select the Resource Types tab.

 12. Select the resource type name you configured and click the MAPPINGS tab.
 An example is shown below.

   ![An image showing ](Media/Image4.3.jpg)

-  Figure 4.3: Example of Auto-generated Attribute Mappings

 13. Click the Preview tab and select the Resource Type from the drop-down list.